MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

    > ![Microsoft Store app screenshot.](images/store-update-1.png)

 1. Select **Downloads and updates**.
-    1. If your device has previously identified updates you may see a down arrow and a number, this represents pending updates.
+    1. If your device has previously identified updates, there may be a down arrow and a number that represents pending updates.
 1. Select **Get updates**.
 Your device will now search for updates and set them to download and install.

    > [!div class="mx-imgBorder"]